RiftValleySoftware/basalt/plugins/people/README.md

 INTRODUCTION
 ============

-The Users Plugin is a basic, `GET`-only \ref BASALT Plugin; part of the "standard" set.
+The People Plugin is a basic, `GET`-only \ref BASALT Plugin; part of the "standard" set.

 You use this plugin to obtain listings/overall details of users and logins in the BAOBAB server.